FLORIDA MUSEUM OF NATURAL HISTORY

 By Mike Miller Updated November 22, 2021

-The Florida Museum of Natural History is on the campus of the University of Florida in Gainesville, Florida.
+The main facilities of the Florida Museum of Natural History are on the University of Florida campus in Gainesville, Florida.

 Florida Museum of Natural History MammothMammoth Skeleton at Florida Museum of Natural History